neptune-ai/docs/docs/integrations/introduction.rst

 How integrations work?
 ----------------------
-Integrations are written using `Neptune-client <../python-api/introduction.html>`_ and provide a convenient way to jump-start working with Neptune and particular library.
+Integrations are written using `Neptune-client <../python-api/introduction.html>`_ and provide a convenient way to jump-start working with Neptune and a library that you are using.
 There is no need to integrate your code manually using neptune-client (it's easy though).

 Each integration, that is installation, scope and usage example are explained in detail in the documentation (see: `LightGBM <lightgbm.html>`_ for example).